mobak88/recipe-node-app/README.md

 ### Conect to PSQL

-Paste psql -U postgres
+Paste in `psql -U postgres` to connect to PSQL

 ```sh
 psql -U postgres
 ```

-to connect to PSQL

 ### Conect to a DATABASE